juctaposed/divvy/README.md

 # Divvy
-An interface for individuals to share, or "divvy" their stories to one another
+An interface for individuals to share, or "divvy" their stories with one another

 **Link to Project:** https://divvy-your-stories.herokuapp.com/